0fie/Maika/README.md

 First of all, you're not supposed to install my NixOS config on your computer.
 I didn't have that kind of sharing in mind when I wrote these configs.
 You should cherry-pick the `.nix` files that you're interested in.
 Let's say you admire my Cava setup and you'd like to have it as part of your system... you'd simply copy my [home/cava.nix](home/cava.nix) file into **your** config directory, and then import it.
-However, if you're still adamant about installing my configs on your machine, or would like to fork my flake, follow the steps below.
+However, if you're still adamant about installing my configs on your machine, or would like to fork my flake, follow the cursed steps below.

 #### Edit the 2 options.nix files
 You can not install this NixOS config directly on your machine.
 Well... you can, but you gotta jump through some hoops first.